Battle of Jūgorigahara

 Aftermath of the battle

 This battle occurred after the issuance of an order by Toyotomi Hideyoshi in the twelfth month of 1587 prohibiting personal battles between daimyō.
 Consequently, this deployment would not have been authorized.
-Hideyoshi, however, implicitly permitted the recovery of the Shōnai region by Daihōji Yoshikatsu.
-On 8/23 of 1590, uprisings occurred in the Fujishima area of Dewa against land surveys in the Shōnai region conducted by the Uesugi which were part of a nationwide order from Hideyoshi.
+Hideyoshi, however, implicitly permitted the recovery of the Shōnai area by Daihōji Yoshikatsu.
+On 8/23 of 1590, uprisings occurred in the Fujishima area of Dewa against land surveys in the Shōnai area conducted by the Uesugi which were part of a nationwide order from Hideyoshi.
 In 1591, after Yoshikatsu was removed from his position based on suspicion of inciting the uprisings, the Shōnai was allocated to Kagekatsu.
 Owing to this verdict along with death of his second daughter, Komahime, in connection with the Hidetsugu Incident, Mogami Yoshiaki held deep suspicion and enmity to Hideyoshi and the Uesugi clan.
 This may have been the reason why he allied with Tokugawa Ieyasu at the Battle of Sekigahara.

-In 1600, at the Battle of Dewa in the Keichō Era, the Mogami attacked and defeated the Uesugi who had sided with the Western Army in connection with the Battle of Sekigahara.
-After the battle, in the fourth month of 1601, Yoshiaki reclaimed the Shōnai region and assigned Shimoji Uemon Yoshitada to become lord of Oura Castle with a fief of 12,000 koku, securing the Tagawa District.
+In 1600, at the Battle of Keichō Dewa, the Mogami attacked and defeated the Uesugi who had sided with the Western Army in connection with the Battle of Sekigahara.
+After the battle, in the fourth month of 1601, Yoshiaki reclaimed the Shōnai and assigned Shimoji Uemon Yoshitada to become lord of Oura Castle with a fief of 12,000 koku, securing the Tagawa District.
 Oura was renovated with the main structures on the plain below the mountain and renamed Ōyama Castle.
 In 1615, a fief of 20,000 koku was awarded to Ōyama Chikuzen-no-kami (the younger brother of Mogami Iechika); however, owing to orders issued by the Edo bakufu in the eleventh month of 1615 permitting one castle per province, the castle was abandoned.
-Following removal of the Mogami from their position in 1622, a majority of the Shōnai region became the domain of the Sakai clan who, in turn, assigned the former castle to a cadet family and local officials of the Edo bakufu.
+Following removal of the Mogami from their position in 1622, a majority of the Shōnai became the domain of the Sakai clan who, in turn, assigned the former castle to a cadet family and local officials of the Edo bakufu.

 When Masakatsu attacked Shigenaga, he wielded a precious and ancient sword from one of Japan’s most famous swordsmiths named Masamune dating from the late Kamakura period.
 After Shigenaga acquired this sword, it was referred to as the Honjō Masamune.
 After passing hands through several owners, it was finally presented to Tokugawa Ieyasu, and from the time of Tokugawa Ietsuna (1641 to 1680), became the most precious family heirloom of the shōgun family.
 However, during the occupation of Japan after World War II, the last known owner of the Honjō Masamune, Tokugawa Iemasa, a descendant of the shōgun family, obeyed a general order issued by General MacArthur, the Supreme Commander of the Allied Powers, requiring total disarmament and delivered the family swords to the Mejiro police station in Tōkyō, after which the whereabouts of the sword are unknown.